rachit-developer24/FakeStoreApp/README.md

 - Async/Await Networking – modern Swift concurrency for cleaner code
 - Error Handling – robust error management using a custom `ApiError` enum
 - Loading States – handles `.loading`, `.empty`, `.error`, `.completed`
 -  🔎 **Search Functionality** – implemented case-insensitive search for **Products and Users** with real-time filtering and empty state handling
+-  Pull-to-Refresh – SwiftUI .refreshable lets users pull down to fetch the latest data from the API for Products and Users.

 ---